HD Radio interference to license-free FM

 We didn’t attempt to quantify this further, but this poor radio coverage would be expected from the use of a first adjacent channel to an HD Radio station, and trying to cover too large an area with a license-free FM transmitter.
 Once might suppose the FM transmitter used might have more than legal FM transmit power.
 Even in that case, one should not use a first adjacent channel to HD Radio, as this can drastically reduce coverage.
 Again, a key metric is if the first adjacent HD Radio channel (say 88.9MHz) is clearly audible when tuned to that channel (88.9), then trying to broadcast license-free on a first adjacent channel (88.7 and 89.1) will be a futile effort.

-The well-funded pirates tend to invest in being sure their signal is heard.
-The pirates will also seek clear FM frequencies that are naturally not in any official database.
+Illegal broadcasts also seek clear FM frequencies that are naturally not in any official database.
 Before printing promotional materials for your event, it’s important to verify with a local FM receiver than the planned channel is actually clear.
 Also consider that another operation may choose the same FM frequency near your event.
 It may be better to simply instruct attendees to look for big signs near the entrance(s) of your event so that the FM frequency can be quickly changed if interference is experienced.
 Be sure someone on-site knows how to change the FM transmitter frequency.

 Reference: FM Receiver measured performance